NitayKurt/Restaurant-Program/README.md

-# Resturant-Program
+# Restaurant-Program
-Resturant Program IN PYTHON
+Restaurant Program IN PYTHON
+In this project